vannguyengd/gooddata-ui/docs/19_webcomponents_dashboard.md

     (e.g. from the script URL).
 * `locale` - optional, defaults to `en_US`.
 The localization of the visualization.
 For available languages, see [the full list of available localizations].
-* `mapbox` - optional, the map access token to be used by [geo pushpin charts].
 * `readonly` - optional, if enabled, the dashboard will be embedded in read-only mode disabling any user interaction that would alter any backend state (disabling creating/changing alerts, creating scheduled emails, and so on).

-You can also provide a workspace id and a Mapbox token on the context level instead of passing it as attributes to every dashboard.
+You can also provide a workspace id on the context level instead of passing it as an attribute to every dashboard.
 See a code example of the [Web Components authentication] article.

 Note, that locale property affects only the UI elements and not your data or metadata language.

 ## Supported events

-`gd-dashboard` emits [same events as the Dashboard component].
+`gd-dashboard` emits [the same events as the Dashboard component].
 Events **do not bubble** and **are not cancelable**.
 Here is how you can subscribe to one from your code:

 ```html